 What is CBN Oil | Benefits and Uses

-While CBN may be new to you, it’s not to researchers, seeing as it was amongst the very first cannabinoids ever discovered and isolated in 1899 by TB Wood.
-At the time, Wood believed it to be the main active compound of the plant that caused psychoactive effects we’ve now come to associate with marijuana, including:
+While CBN may be new to you, it’s not to researchers.
+It was amongst the very first cannabinoids ever discovered and isolated in 1899 by TB Wood.
+At the time, Wood believed this rare cannabinoid to be the main active compound of the plant that caused psychoactive effects we’ve now come to associate with marijuana, including:

 - Changes in perception

 - Distorted sense of time and space